StAwN74/ckSurf-1.18kd-Release/README.md

 ﻿# ckSurf-1.18kd-Release 🌍
   Last seen version of a great plugin, server crash fixed.
 No need to fully unload plugin on regular maps.
   Available for any server tickrate.
-Only 1 replay and 1 bonus bot (the fastest one) for maps with several bonuses, to finally and completely break the memory leak.
+Only 1 replay and 1 bonus bot (the fastest one) for maps with several bonus stages, to finally and completely break the memory leak.
   Find me / Discuss here: https://forums.alliedmods.net/member.php?u=107052.
 More info in the included Readme.
   Taking no credit except the fixing part of a good ol' car, see below:
   - Replays related crashs fixed.
 Bots' trails removed like in other forks, for performance.